mhorrall/codeJourn/src/pages/blog/2019-01-15-you-down-with-pgp.md

         }
 ```

 Here I am passing in a username and password.
 The method returns a Data Transfer Object (DTO) that is defined in the PgpDemo.Core project.
-For this example its and object that contains a private and public key.
-Normally you would then store these values for future use but for this example they are just class variables so you will need to re-generate them each time the application is run.
+Its a class has two string properties one for the public key and another for the private key.
+Normally you would store these values for future use but for this example they are just class variables so you will need to re-generate them each time the application is run.

 To encrypt a file: